 It can be a bit difficult at times to find a compact headset that you can easily carry around on your person and that also work with all your Android devices.
 Most headphones cater a bit more to iOS since they have a more uniform lineup of phones and devices, but some either work equally well across platforms or are specifically made for Android, in which case, they typically come with a wealth of customization options and features.

-We've tested 262 headphones and below are our recommendations for the best wireless earbuds for Android to purchase in 2019.
-See also our recommendations for the best sounding wireless earbuds, the best cheap earbuds and the best truly wireless earbuds.
+We've tested 286 headphones and below are our recommendations for the best wireless earbuds for Android to purchase in 2019.
+See also our recommendations for the best sounding wireless earbuds, the best cheap earbuds, and the best truly wireless earbuds.

 The best wireless earbuds for Android that we've tested so far are the Samsung Gear IconX.
-They're truly wireless headphones, packed with features that make them a great choice for most uses.
-They're compact enough to fit in your pockets, and their charging case feels well-made, portable, and provides an additional charge for about 10 hours of battery life in total when paired to a Bluetooth source.
+They are truly wireless headphones that are packed with features, which makes them a good choice for many.
+They are compact enough to fit in your pockets and their charging case feels well-made, portable, and provides an additional charge for about 10 hours of battery life in total when paired to a Bluetooth source.

 Unfortunately, the IconX do not have the best sweat resistance for sports.
 They also do not have the longest battery life when compared to other truly wireless designs.
-But on the upside, if you're looking for a good headset to use with your Android phone, then the unique features offered by the IconX when paired to an Android device is well worth the investment.
+But on the upside, if you're looking for a good headset to use with your Android phone, then the unique features offered by the IconX when paired to an Android device make them well worth it.

-If you have a Samsung phone and prefer neckband headsets for their portability, then the Samsung U Flex are a great choice.
-However, if you have an Android device from a different manufacturer, go for the Level U Pro Instead.
+The U Flex aren’t as customizable as the Level U Pro which work with all Android devices.
+If you’re a Samsung user on a budget, the Samsung U Flex are a great choice; however, if you have an Android device from a different manufacturer and a bigger budget, go for the Level U Pro instead.

 If you’re looking for even cheaper earbuds, get the Anker SoundBuds Curve.
-They won’t have customization options like the Samsung U Flex or the Jaybird Freedom, but they offer great performance for their low price.
+They don’t have any customization options like the Samsung U Flex or the Jaybird Freedom, but they still offer great performance for their low price.
 They have an ear-hook design which is stable for most sports and come with multiple fit options for optimal comfort.
-They also support the aptX codec support for slightly better latency and audio compression performance, which is only widely spread on Android devices (with the Oreo update) but not on iOS, which uses AAC.
+They also support the aptX codec support for slightly better latency and audio compression performance over Bluetooth on Android devices.

 Unfortunately, they don’t isolate much noise and don’t have the best build quality due to their thin cables.
 Nevertheless, most people should be satisfied with the performance of the SoundBuds Curve, especially at such a low price point.